 “Tell a joke,” suggests Online Optimism’s Keyoka Kinzy.
 “While it’s important to be informative, you also need to be attention-grabbing.
 Let your personality shine through with a pitch to reel people in.
 By using humor, you can catch the eye of a potential customer and create a memorable sales pitch.
 Humor can be that first connection to establishing a lasting relationship.”

-Being genuine in your sales pitch is another way to build lasting relationships.
+your sales pitch is another way to build lasting relationships.

 “In these unusual times, customers are opting to go with companies that they trust,” writes Travis Killian from Everlasting Comfort.
 “So, that means that any successful sales pitch should be genuine and earnest so that it instills this trust in the customer.
 Be direct and include information that the customer needs to know upfront.”